pic-protocol/pic-spec/draft/0.1/pic-spec.md

 An **Executor** is a computational entity that performs operations at a specific execution hop.
 The trust level of an Executor depends on the deployment model:

-- In many deployments, Executors are considered **untrusted** because they may be compromised, operate in potentially hostile environments, or be subject to confused deputy vulnerabilities
+- In many deployments, Executors are considered **untrusted** because they may be compromised, operate in potentially hostile environments, or be principal to confused deputy vulnerabilities
 - In other deployments (e.g., IoT devices with hardware security, trusted execution environments, Kubernetes clusters with trusted workloads, private networks, service mesh environments such as Istio Ambient Mesh), Executors MAY be considered **trusted** and MAY host the CAT internally

 Regardless of trust level, Executors **MUST NOT**: